Phimosis is the inability to expose the glans, which is the terminal part of the penis, because of an excess of the

 In boys over the age of 5 there are some exercises that can be done to try and reduce phimosis; however, they must be done without forcing or causing any pain.

 To do the exercise you should hold the penis with one hand and with the other apply the ointment and pull the skin back slowly, for 1 minute, 3 to 4 times a day.
-This exercise should not cause pain or discomfort, but should "loosen the skin little by little".
-If the exercise not done correctly, besides the pain, it may form scars, new adhesions, and a fibrosis ring, which is a characteristic of paraphimosis.
+This exercise should not cause pain or discomfort but should "loosen the skin little by little".
+If the exercise is not done correctly, besides the pain, it may form scars, new adhesions, and a fibrosis ring, which is a characteristic of paraphimosis.

 3. Phimosis surgery

-Surgery isn't possible until some existing problems are resolved, such as problems with blood clotting, local infection, or in cases of penile abnormalities, because in these cases there is a greater risk of complications and it may be necessary to take advantage of the skin removed to reconstruct some tissue in the genital region.
+Surgery isn't possible until any existing problems are resolved, such as problems with blood clotting, local infection, or in cases of penile abnormalities, because in these cases there is a greater risk of complications and it may be necessary to take advantage of the skin removed to reconstruct some tissue in the genital region.

 Can phimosis occur in women